m-j-tilley/ParallelDropIn_LSTM/README.md

 `W_hh = 0` case of a standard `torch.nn.LSTM`, so the trained input weights drop in with no conversion.

+(Project I've had on the backburner for a long while is to show that this idea is useful somehow.)

 ## Install

 ```bash